One of the most ambitious SEO campaigns ever.

 5. The H2s and content should contain variations of the main keyword

+This simplifies our hiring and training processes.
 And is probably our biggest contributor to being able to ‘do SEO’ without knowing SEO.

 Setting Our Writers Up For Success

-After using ClusterAi to discover and group every keyword variation our target audience is searching,
+After using ClusterAi to discover and group every keyword variation our target audience is searching, our editing team works to set our writers up for success.

 The more work our editing team does upfront, the better outcome we’ll get from our writing team.
+For each content series, we create Content Series Templates (CST).

-A standard CST includes:
+A standard Content Series Template includes:

 1. Go-to informational resources to familiarize the writers with the broader topic